-“We are encouraging all residents and visitors to be vigilant this holiday season,”said Commissioner of Agriculture Nikki Fried.
+The Florida Department of Agriculture is encouraging all residents and visitors to be vigilant this holiday season.

 One way to avoid this potential fire hazard is by recycling Christmas trees.
 Many communities offer tree recycling services, such as curbside pick-up, recycling centers and mulching programs.

 Check with your local city or county government or utility service for more information about Christmas tree disposal and recycling programs.

 Some residents may choose to burn their Christmas trees.

 The Florida Forest Service urges the public to use extreme caution, providing the following tips for safe outdoor burning:

 ■ Check local ordinances for county burn bans and requirements for outdoor burning

 ■ Only burn if significant rainfall has occurred in the last three or four days